 Maintaining Your Shelter

 Maintaining your shelter is crucial if you want it to last.
 Neglecting it will only lead to more issues in the long run.
 Check your shelter monthly, especially after its first installation.
 Oil the hinges and door lock parts once a year; make sure it is a lubricant; regular WD40 is not.
 Check the nuts on the gas shock.
 Tighten if loose.
 Make sure to keep your turbine clear of grass or weeds.
 It does not require lubrication.
+Check your shelter at least once a month.

 Some shelters may have a sweat-in period.
 It is advisable to keep a can of spray paint inside the shelter.
 Rust-Olem Satin or Semi-gloss is an excellent option.
 When inspecting the shelter, if you notice a rust spot, touch it with the spray paint.
 Rust spreads when exposed to air, but this preventive measure will prevent it from spreading.
+If you find water, get it up.
+Water left standing will cause the paint to peel if left too long.

 Don't keep anything inside your shelter that might attract moisture, such as blankets, pillows, or towels.
 Keep these in an air-tight bag.
 A thick pile carpet isn't a good idea unless you have a dehumidifier in your shelter.
 A dehumidifier also cuts down on touchups plus keeps it warmer inside.
 We can recommend a good one.